Octoberfest7/XLL_Phishing/README.md

 XLL's provide a very attractive option for UDA given that they are executed by Microsoft Excel, a very commonly encountered software in client networks; as an additional bonus, because they are executed by Excel, our payload will almost assuredly bypass Application Whitelisting rules because a trusted application (Excel) is executing it.
 XLL's can be written in C, C++, or C# which provides a great deal more flexibility and power (and sanity) than VBA macros which further makes them a desirable choice.

 The downside of course is that there are very few legitimate uses for XLL's, so it SHOULD be a very easy box to check for organizations to block the download of that file extension through both email and web download.
-Sadly many organzations are years behind the curve and as such XLL's stand to be a viable method of phishing for some time.
+Sadly many organizations are years behind the curve and as such XLL's stand to be a viable method of phishing for some time.

 There are a series of different events that can be used to execute code within an XLL, the most notable of which is xlAutoOpen.
 The full list may be seen [here](https://docs.microsoft.com/en-us/office/client-developer/excel/add-in-manager-and-xll-interface-functions):